 Measure retrieval precision at different levels

 Embed your document collection with each candidate model.
 Then embed your test queries and retrieve the top 5-10 results for each query.
 Calculate precision at different cutoffs.
 Top-1 precision (did the best answer appear first?) matters most for direct answer systems.
 Top-5 precision matters for search interfaces showing multiple results.
 Different applications tolerate different precision levels.
-We typically see 10-20% accuracy differences between models on client-specific test sets even when benchmark scores are similar.
+Across domain-specific test sets, 10-20% accuracy differences between models are common even when benchmark scores are similar.
 That gap is why testing with your data matters.

 Factor in the real constraints

 Time how long embeddings take with each model.
 Calculate actual costs based on your projected volume.
-Test the models with your infrastructure—some vector databases optimize for specific dimension sizes, which can impact query performance.
-One client eliminated a model that performed well on accuracy because it produced vectors too large for their vector database to handle efficiently at scale.
-The theoretical accuracy advantage disappeared when queries took 3x longer to run.
+Test the models with your infrastructure, some vector databases optimize for specific dimension sizes, which can impact query performance.
+A common trap: a model performs well on accuracy but produces vectors too large for the chosen vector database to handle efficiently at scale, and the theoretical accuracy advantage disappears once queries take 3x longer to run.

 Consider the operational implications

 API-based models are simpler to start with but create external dependencies.
 Self-hosted models require GPU infrastructure, monitoring, and maintenance.
 Proprietary models might change or get deprecated.
 Open-source models give you control but require more expertise.
-We typically recommend starting with an API to validate your use case, then evaluating self-hosting once you understand your usage patterns and volumes.
+The pragmatic path is starting with an API to validate the use case, then evaluating self-hosting once you understand actual usage patterns and volumes.
 The exception is when data privacy requirements force self-hosting from the start.

 Common Mistakes That Break Production Systems